BILLYLENZ/BILLYLENZ/README.md

 i dont hide much but i will if i find you annoying, or ur in a skin of kanade otonokoji, iroha nijiue, mitsuhiro higa, or victor grantz

 pls int final destination fans im fixating rlly bad on it rn

+i dont like beign covered if you cover me i will scream and cry and throw up unless ur a friend
 <!--
 **BILLYLENZ/BILLYLENZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.